eric-pinero/bootbeginner/README.md

 * Story - A detailed description of the project
 * Risks and Challenges - Potential issues that the project may encounter after launching that could affect the ability to deliver

-Similar to the project creation form, there are onChange event listeners on each field of each section of the form that set the a value of a key in local state that corresponds to the field being changed.
+Similar to the project creation form, there are onChange event listeners on each field of each section of the form that set the value of a key in component state that corresponds to the field being changed.

 ```JavaScript
 class ProjectBasics extends React.Component{